fyhertz/libstreaming/README.md

 The **MediaCodec** API do not present the limitations I just mentionned, but has its own issues.
 There are actually two ways to use the MediaCodec API: with buffers or with a surface.

-The first method uses calls to [**dequeueInputBuffer**](http://developer.android.com/reference/android/media/MediaCodec.html#dequeueInputBuffer(long)) and [**queueInputBuffer**](http://developer.android.com/reference/android/media/MediaCodec.html#queueInputBuffer(int, int, int, long, int)) to feed the encoder with raw data.
+The buffer-to-buffer method uses calls to [**dequeueInputBuffer**](http://developer.android.com/reference/android/media/MediaCodec.html#dequeueInputBuffer(long)) and [**queueInputBuffer**](http://developer.android.com/reference/android/media/MediaCodec.html#queueInputBuffer(int, int, int, long, int)) to feed the encoder with raw data.
 That seems easy right ?
 Well it's not, because video encoders that you get access to with this API are using different color formats and you need to support all of them.
 A list of those color formats is available [here](http://developer.android.com/reference/android/media/MediaCodecInfo.CodecCapabilities.html).
 Moreover, many encoders claim support for color formats they don't actually support properly or can present little glitches.

 All the [**hw**](http://majorkernelpanic.com/libstreaming/doc-v4/net/majorkernelpanic/streaming/hw/package-summary.html) package is dedicated to solving those issues.
 See in particular [**EncoderDebugger**](http://majorkernelpanic.com/libstreaming/doc-v4/net/majorkernelpanic/streaming/hw/EncoderDebugger.html) class.

 If streaming with that API fails, libstreaming fallbacks on streaming with the **MediaRecorder API**.

-The second solution is to use the [createInputSurface()](http://developer.android.com/reference/android/media/MediaCodec.html#createInputSurface()) method.
+The surface-to-buffer method uses the [createInputSurface()](http://developer.android.com/reference/android/media/MediaCodec.html#createInputSurface()) method.
 This method is probably the best way to encode raw video from the camera but it requires android 4.3 and up.

 The [**gl**](http://majorkernelpanic.com/libstreaming/doc-v4/net/majorkernelpanic/streaming/gl/package-summary.html) package is dedicated to using the MediaCodec API with a surface.